 For tracking tasks, we are interested in trackable elements in a video and most intrackable areas are discarded to reduce computing burden.
-We apply a threshold (1/3 of the maximal intrackability value) on each video to obtain a set of trackable elements, and the sum of the intrackabilities of all trackable elements in a video provides the uncertainty of the tracking task.
+We apply a threshold (1/3 ofthe maximal intrackability value) on each video to obtain a set of trackable elements, and the sum of the intrackabilities of all trackable elements in a video provides the uncertainty of the tracking task.
 Fig. 9 plots the total sum of the intrackabilities in these trackable areas for all the videos on the blue curve and red curve in Fig. 5.
-This figure illustrates that the sum achieves the peak at populous videos, which means that they are the most difficult to track when we have discarded the intrackable uniform regions and textured regions with high intrackabilities.
+This figure illustrates that the sum achieves the peak at populous videos, which means that they are the most difficult to track when we have given up the intrackable uniform region and textured region with high intrackabilities.
 For videos with modest number of objects, each feature point has less ambiguity.
-For flat or noisy videos, the number of trackable points is almost zero, so the tracking algorithm can do nothing.
-Therefore, it has to switch to appearance models, such as the spatio-temporal auto-regression (STAR) model, to represent the video appearance without explicitly computing the motion.
-In this sense, intrackability is indeed a good measure for the transition of models.
+For flat or